Kassandra (TV series)

-Kassandra is a Venezuelan telenovela written by Delia Fiallo and produced by RCTV.
-The story revolves around a young woman, Kassandra who grows up in a traveling circus among many Romani people.
-She thinks she is connected to the ethnic subgroup not knowing that she is in fact the granddaughter of a rich landowner whose stepson she falls desperately in love with.
-This love culminates in everyone around Kassandra discovering hidden secrets and her greatly suffering because of it.
+Kassandra is a Venezuelan telenovela written by Delia Fiallo and produced by Radio Caracas Televisión (RCTV).
+It is a remake of the 1973 telenovela Peregrina created and also written by Fiallo.
+The story revolves around a young woman, Kassandra who grows up in a traveling circus among Romani people.
+She thinks she is one of them, not knowing that she is in fact the granddaughter of a rich landowner whose stepson she falls desperately in love with.

-Kassandra lasted 150 episodes between October 1992 and May 1993, and it achieved a worldwide amount of success outside Venezuela.
-It was extremely successful in its later airings, especially in United States, Romania, Greece, Italy, Russia, Mongolia, former Eastern Bloc nations, former Yugoslavia and Bulgaria, as well as the Middle East, South Asia and East Asia.
-In 1998, it aired in the Philippines on ABS-CBN.
-In 2008, the show was also remade in Russia as Принцесса цирка (Princess of the Circus).
+The series has 150 episodes that were first broadcast between 8 October 1992 and 11 May 1993 on RCTV, and it achieved a worldwide success.
+It was extremely successful in its later airings, especially in the United States, Romania, Greece, Italy, Spain, Russia, Mongolia, Philippines, former Eastern Bloc nations, Yugoslavia and Bulgaria, as well as the Middle East, South Asia, and East Asia.

-Coraima Torres, Osvaldo Ríos & Henry Soto starred as protagonists with Nury Flores, Alexander Milic, Loly Sánchez, Erika Madina and also Osvaldo Ríos as the antagonists.
+Coraima Torres, Osvaldo Ríos starred as protagonists, with Henry Soto, Nury Flores, Alexander Milic, Loly Sánchez, Erika Medina, and also Osvaldo Ríos as the antagonists.